top of page

 • What is a pergola?

-• Do you need planning permission for a pergola?
+• Do you need planning permission for a pergola in the UK?

 • What is an awning?